dreadted/azure-movies-api/README.md

 2. Go to Azure Extension / App Service and click &#xFF0B; sign to Create New Web App...
 Choose name and platform (Windows)

-3. Open your new App Service tree structure by clicking &rsaquo; and got to Deployments / Connect to a GitHub Repository...
+~~3.
+Open your new App Service tree structure by clicking &rsaquo; and got to Deployments / Connect to a GitHub Repository...

 - Choose organization (Your username on GitHub)
 - Choose repository (Must be public?)
   _TODO: Insert solution to this question!
 There might be an answer in [this Microsoft tutorial](https://docs.microsoft.com/sv-se/azure/javascript/tutorial-vscode-azure-app-service-node-01?tabs=bash).
-For now &ndash; let's jump over to Azure Portal instead:_
+For now &ndash; let's jump over to Azure Portal instead:_~~

 4. Go to [Azure Portal](https://portal.azure.com/) and click "App Services" to find your new App Service: